Remilarius/PS70/content/blog/Week 1.md

 This article offers a sample of basic Markdown syntax that can be used in Hugo content files, also it shows whether basic HTML elements are decorated with CSS in a Hugo theme.
 <!--more-->

+Content bar can be found with color: wheat
+Nav bar can be found with color: seagreen

 ## Headings

 The following HTML `<h1>`—`<h6>` elements represent six levels of section headings. `<h1>` is the highest section level while `<h6>` is the lowest.